InvoxiPlayGames/johnbox/README.md

 There are shell scripts in this project that serve to cache game assets in the server's cache that can't be retrieved in one playthrough.

-You can run each script with your `steam/steamapps/common` directory, and the server's accessible host (HTTPS required) as arguments
+You can run each script with your `steam/steamapps/common` directory, and the server's accessible host (HTTPS required) as arguments.

+The server should be running when you run these scripts.

 ```shell
 sh update_dodoremi.sh "$HOME/.steam/steam/steamapps/common" "192.168.1.10"